Results 1 - 10 from 155 for trade winds in 0.292 sec.

 Exploratorium Webcast: La Niña Summit

-La Nia, the weather equivalent of an opposite twin.
-El Nio begins when trade winds die down and sea surface temperatures in the eastern tropical Pacific begin heating up, ... patterns all over the globe.
-Contrary La Nia, known as a "cold event," starts with increased trade winds and cooler-than-normal ocean temperatures in the eastern Pacific.
+La Niña, the weather equivalent of an opposite twin.
+El Niño begins when trade winds die down and sea surface temperatures in the eastern tropical Pacific begin heating up, eventually ... all over the globe.
+Contrary La Niña, known as a "cold event," starts with increased trade winds and cooler-than-normal ocean temperatures in the eastern Pacific.
 The temperature differences are only ...

 Solar X-Ray Imager

-Space Weather is dominated by the Sun which supplies "seasons" in the form of the solar cycles--cycles of solar storms that erupt with varying force and frequency over an 11-year period.
-Ever present "trade winds" come in the form of galactic cosmic rays, a wind of atomic nuclei that blows steadily from all points in the galaxy ...
+Ever present "trade winds" come in the form of galactic cosmic rays, a wind of atomic nuclei that blows ...

 www.ngdc.noaa.gov